Michael Klass

-Michael Anthony Klass (born 9 February 1999) is an English professional footballer who plays as a midfielder for Bedfont Sports dual-registered with National League South club Farnborough.
+Michael Anthony Klass (born 9 February 1999) is an English professional footballer who plays as a midfielder for National League South club Farnborough.

 Club career

 Klass joined Southend United in July 2017, following his release from Queens Park Rangers.
 He went onto make his first-team debut during their EFL Trophy tie against Gillingham, replacing Dru Yearwood in the 2–1 defeat.
 On 2 August 2019, Klass joined National League side Bromley on a one month loan, which was later extended until January 2020.

 He was released by Southend in the summer of 2021 and he subsequently joined Isthmian League Premier Division side Lewes on a free transfer.

 On 29 July 2022, Klass made the step back up to the National League to join Aldershot Town having spent pre-season with the club on trial.
 On 24 September 2022, Klass returned to Lewes on loan.
 He was released by Aldershot after one season.

 In June 2023, Klass signed for National League South club Worthing.
 He joined league rivals Maidstone United in March 2024.

 Following spells with Eastbourne Borough and Bracknell Town, Klass joined Farnborough in November 2025.
-He then dual-registered with Bedfont Sports that some month in order to gain match fitness.
+He then dual-registered with Bedfont Sports and then Sholing that same month in order to gain match fitness.